Bivrik/FancyToasts/README.md

 # Other 🔎

 ### Support 🧡
-If you enjoy this mod, and want more updates and support to future versions, then consider [leaving me a tip](https://www.donationalerts.com/r/bivrik), please 🧡
+If you like my mod, you play it, and you want to see future development, hear my thoughts, or even see devlogs, then visit my [Boosty](https://boosty.to/bivrik) and support me, whether it's a one-time donation or a subscription.
+I will be very grateful! 🤗

 ### Languages
 * English (en_us)